 Adoption "triangle" (or adoption "triad").
 An expression used to describe the three-sided inter-relationships among adopted children, their birth parents, and their adoptive parents.

 Adoptive parent.
 The mother or father of an adopted child.

 At-risk placement.
 The placement of a child into the prospective adoptive family before the birth parents' rights have been legally extinguished.

 Birth parent.
 A mother or father who is genetically related to the child.

 Certified copy.
 A copy of an official document, like a birth certificate, marriage certificate, or divorce decree, that has been certified by an official to be authentic and bears an original seal or embossed design.

 Confidential adoption or closed adoption.
-An adoption in which the birth parent(s) and the adoptive parent(s) do not meet, do not exchange identifying information, and do not maintain contact with each other.
+An adoption in which the birth parent(s) and the adoptive parent(s) don't meet, don't exchange identifying information, and don't maintain contact with each other.